ArokhFFS/Rovefogle/README.md

 ## Guide to use Rovefogle's special effects on stream!

-By using your points you gain watching the stream you can trigger special effects on Rove's stream.
+You gain points by watching the stream.
+You can use the points to trigger special effects on Rove's stream.
 To check your points use !points

 Sound effects cost 25pts
 Video effects cost 50pts